 PROPOSED FRAMEWORK

 In this work, we introduce an innovative framework for mineral classification augmented by Swin Transformer V2 models.
 This framework seamlessly integrates XAI techniques with LLMs with the overarching aim of enhancing the interpretability and understandability of the generated models.
-A comprehensive illustration of the structural composition of our mineral classification framework is provided inError!
-Reference source not found..
+A comprehensive illustration of the structural composition of our mineral classification framework is provided in Figure 1.
 Moreover, to offer a tangible glimpse into its real-world implementation, the user interface (UI) of our proposed framework is depicted in Figure 2.